Success Story

 - Fewer meetings, with a focus on decisions.

 Following that, we moved into an Adobe Workfront implementation project.
-This is central to the company’s new experience-led marketing philosophy.
-One enabled by process efficiencies, collaboration, and best-in-class CRM transformation.
-It’s the first major step toward a fundamental shift in CXM strategy:
+This is central to the Direct Wines’ CRM transformation, and the first major step toward a fundamental shift in CXM strategy:

 - Mostly always-on marketing (with some seasonal activity).

-- CXM workflows centralised in Adobe Workfront and redundant platforms shut down.
+- Centralising CXM workflows in Adobe Workfront and shutting down redundant platforms.

 - Decisions driven by customer value, aligned to KPIs, and delivered with purpose.

-- Fewer errors, better customer experiences, and more internal collaboration.
+- Fewer campaign errors, better customer experiences, and more collaboration.

 Tap have become a trusted partner across our business, supporting how we deliver experiences across marketing, merchandising, creative and technology teams.
 They have helped train and upskill many of our CRM team, allowing us to do more in-house.
 But they are not just an Adobe shop; their consulting team has worked across our departments to help us streamline our processes and drive the change away from event and catalogue-based marketing to a more always-on, customer-centric approach.